 Like the CAT 6, the CAT 7 uses the same tacky and cushy grey grip, and from a color standpoint, not much has changed but some highlights here and there.
 The end cap is the same.

 The CAT Name Explained

 If you don’t live where there are hurricanes, the CAT name may not ring a bell.
 Those who do, will recognize the CAT is in reference to hurricane categorizations.
-A Category 5 hurricane, for example, is the highest rated, most damaging hurricane with winds well over 200mph.
+A Category 5 hurricane, for example, is the highest rated, most damaging hurricane.
+Winds are rated at more than 200mph.
 A CAT 7 is reserved only for the movies.
 Or, in this case, the ball field.

 2017 CAT 7 Overview

 We’ve been big fans of Marucci’s commitment to smooth feeling sticks with massive power ever since we picked up the CAT 5 Squared from an eBay auction about 6 years ago.
 The anti-vibration knob does a remarkable job keeping sting off the hands—although maybe not as good a job as some two-piece bats, but it’s enough to be noticeable.
 The CAT series has recreated a wood bat’s power transfer and swinging experience as well, if not better, than any bat on the market.
 This year’s addition of a larger sweet spot and the hybrid will be well received.